frequency-chain/docs/pages/glossary.md

 ## Token Account

 An Account that is secured with FRQCY.

-## Transaction Weight

-The precalculated computational cost of an action on the blockchain.
-Different actions have different weights.
+See [Visibility](./Tokenomics/UserIncentives.md)

 ## Unstaking